mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 If you are worried about the delay being high, rest assured that the tick delay caused by interpolation is compensated for the following: hitscan, melee, backstabs, flamethrower and the Medigun.
 Projectiles are simulated on the server, and thus are not compensated.
 Projectile spawns and despawns are not interpolated, which means that you may notice a client-side delay in projectiles exiting your barrel and subsequently impacting the target.
 In a game like TF2, this is not a huge issue, and you should be more worried about the accuracy of game state rather than a few milliseconds of client-side delay.

 Now having said all that, you still have the option to change interp if you really want to and understand what you're doing.
 The best way to change interp is to use the snapshot buffer module, which has a few preset values for the most common use case of higher than normal packet loss.
-If you want a specific interp value, the best place to set it is in `game_overrides.cfg` (make sure it is in the `user` folder), like so:
+If you want a specific interp value, the best place to set it is in `game_overrides.cfg` (make sure it is in the `overrides` folder), like so:

 ```c
 cl_interp_ratio x